IanHipolito/AdvancedWebMapping/README.md

 ## Django Admin Page Hospital Spatial Data (where all the hospital data is stored, this is where I can create, modify and manpulate the hospital data):
 ![Screenshot 2024-11-10 051230](https://github.com/user-attachments/assets/0ebac155-5e65-41a6-9e2c-9e83c922137a)

+# Conclusion
+In conclusion, this Advanced Web Mapping project successfully demonstrates a robust integration of Django with spatial data management and Docker-based deployment, enabling users to interact with geographic data through a dynamic application.
+By incorporating user authentication, geolocation features, and interactive maps powered by Leaflet, the project provides a solution for locating hospitals across Ireland.
+The app's user experience is supported by Docker and AWS, ensuring a stable and scalable deployment process.